gutsy-guy/fetchbot/README.md

 T. Simon, H. Joo, I. A. Matthews, and Y. Sheikh, 2017, July.
 Hand Keypoint Detection in Single Images Using Multiview Bootstrapping.
 In CVPR (Vol. 1, p.
 2).

 [ObjectTracking] Y. Zhao, M. Carraro, M. Munaro and E. Menegatti, Fast Multiple Object Tracking in RGB-D Camera Networks, in Intelligent Robots and Systems (IROS), 2017 IEEE/RSJ International Conference on, IEEE, 2017.

+## OpenPose ROS wrapper with onboard MiR100 sensors

+## Human Aware Environment front end web interface
+A Django web interface has been provided as a proof of concept to demonstrate how one may go about integrating the existing OpenPTrack implementation with a web based application.
+Django provides local web server functionality, which this user guide will run to display a static web-page mock up of the proposed functionality.
+Refer to the notes section for possible future implentations.

+#### Dependencies
+- Django
+- Python 3
+- (Recommended) Virtual env

+### Host Setup
+1. (Recommended) Start a virtual environment with python 3 within the haed/ directed and install the dependencies listed above
+`virtualenv -p python3 venv`
+`source venv/bin/activate`
+`pip install Django`
+2. Run the local development server (still within the haed/ directory)
+`python manage.py runserver`
+3. If successful, navigate to 127.0.0.1:8000 to view the static page

+### Notes for Developers
+- You can now edit the views.py script, within hard/dashboard/, to call or run the openptrack_impl.py implementation directly.
+- A wireframe pdf has been included within the haed/ directory, as a visualization of what a complete implementation may look like.